 Many original equipment manufacturers (OEMs) offer rebate assistance to customers when they purchase accessible products.
 Each NMEDA member manufacturer has their own program.

 Things to Know Before Purchasing Mobility Equipment Online

-There are differences between purchasing a new handicap vehicle online compared to in-person.
+There are differences between purchasing a new modified vehicle online compared to in-person.
 NMEDA advises you to purchase adaptive equipment face-to-face from a reputable establishment near you to guarantee a good product fit, service and safety.

 WC19 – Wheelchairs for Use as Seats in Motor Vehicles